dextercd/twitch_reader/README.md

 It uses C++17 \<iterator>'s std::size() for array size, but other than that a C++14 compiler should work.

-I know it runs on both Linux and Windows, I see no reason why it wouldn't run on other OS.
+I know it runs on both Linux and Windows, I see no reason why it wouldn't run on other OS's.